-Former WFAN radio host Craig Carton convicted of fraud
+Former sports radio host Craig Carton convicted of fraud

 Meli was sentenced to 6 1/2 years in prison earlier this year after pleading guilty in a $100 million ticket reselling business fraud.

-Prosecutors said the former co-host of WFAN’s “Boomer and Carton” show had misappropriated at least $5.6 million.
-Carton didn’t visibly react as the verdict was announced.
+The former co-host of WFAN’s “Boomer and Carton” show didn’t visibly react as the verdict was announced.

 “I’m obviously disappointed with the verdict today,” Carton said shortly after he walked out of the courthouse.
 His lawyers had said he did not plan to say anything.